symsoph/cse15l-lab-reports/week6-lab3.md

 📩Command:
 ```
 $ find . -name Bahamas-History.txt
 ```

 ⬅️Output:
 ```
 ./travel_guides/berlitz2/Bahamas-History.txt
 ```
 For this command, I needed to know the exact file name.
-However since I did not remember which sub-directory the file is in, I use `.` from this and the `.` tells `find` to look through the current (written_2/) and sub-directories for the Bahamas-History.txt file.
+However since I did not remember which sub-directory the file is in, I use `.` from this and the `.` tells `find` to look through the current directory `written_2/` and sub-directories for the Bahamas-History.txt file.

 **Example 2:**